onehr/crust/README.md

 You need a valid rust environment, Cargo.

 ## Build
 (PS.
-Now the crust can only generate only preprocess, lex, and parse the source code, the generator was disabled now).
+Now the crust can only preprocess, lex, and parse the source code, the generator was disabled now).
 ```bash
 $ cargo build # use this command to build the project
 ```
-You can run with only preprocessor
+run
 ```shell
 $ cargo run -- -E source_file.c -o output_file.c # generate preprocessed file
 $ cargo run -- --crust-print-source-token source_file.c -o output_file.c # print the token